 The constructor of the VGLogSinkInterface is never used directly.
-The developer needs to make sure it gets called at some point before GetSink() returns.
+The developer must ensure that it is called before GetSink() returns.

 There is no exposed mechanism for destroying the VGLogSinkInterface object, so if the object is allocated on the heap it stays in memory until the process that loaded the library dies.
 The one way around this is to define the object globally so that it gets constructed while the library loads.
 This way the destructor gets called implicitly when the OA&M Logging Service shuts down.
-It does not really matter too much, since in either case, the object is loaded for most of the life of the OA&M process.
+In either case, the object is loaded for most of the life of the OA&M process.
 Regardless, it should be safe to assume that the destructor is not called while other VGLogSinkInterface functions are running in separate threads.